 This talk will take a look at Open Policy Agent - a toolset for writing policies in code that’s being incubated by CNCF, and is already integrated into a number of different areas.
 It will focus on using OPA-based tooling to check conformity of configuration files.
 As we move to a world where all of our infrastructure is defined declaratively and applied automatically, whilst development, security and operational roles are merged, the ability to enforce policy becomes more important.

 We’ll also look at some of the other benefits of this approach, such as the ability to write unit tests for your policies.

-I started my career as an EDA software engineer, writing RTL and gate-level simulators, then joined ARM in 1999 to focus on engineering productivity.
-I’m currently responsible for the overall architecture of our engineering platform, as well as leading exploration into future innovations/evolutions such as cloud-based engineering, big data workflows, and infrastructure as code.
-I have particular interest in all forms of workflow orchestration (how we allocate and run tasks on our compute resources), and in improving our capabilities in data capture, processing and visualisation (story telling).
+Olly started his career as an EDA software engineer, writing RTL and gate-level simulators, then joined ARM in 1999 to focus on engineering productivity.
+Whilst there he was responsible for the overall architecture of their engineering platform, as well as leading exploration into future innovations/evolutions such as cloud-based engineering, big data workflows, and infrastructure as code.

 Olly joined Adarga in December 2018, to lead the devsecops practice and continue his work on robust cloud-native high performant architectures.
 He has particular interest in all forms of workflow orchestration, as well as a general interest in data-driven story telling.